ndrean/sqlite-surrealdb-nodejs/Readme.md

 # Comparison of SQLite and SurrealDB with Node.js

-Stream a 6BM (57.000 lines) CSV file from the web, insert into a DB, and run some queries (a count aggregation, and a single query)
+Stream a 6 MB (57.000 lines) CSV file from the web, insert into a DB, and run some queries (a count aggregation, and a single query)

 ## SQLite with Node.js